vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 of Raghuvamsa with the Uttara. on Yogasūtra, pp. 585, 586; Rāja

-kunda of, pp. 389–90; relation of, mārtanda, Bhoja's work on dharma
+kunda of, pp. 389–90; relation of, mārtaṇḍa, Bhoja's work on dharma

 to Daśarathajtaka, pp. 392-93; śāstra, pp. 586, 770n., 8471,